$urlRouterProvider

 rule – {object} –

-Handler function that takes $injector
+Handler function that takes $injector and $location

 services as arguments.
 You can use them to return a valid path as a string.